opsd-io/contribution/docs/terraform_modules.md

 Every local value defined in outputs file must have `output_` prefix to denote their usage.

 ## Resources & data blocks

+Pleonasms should be avoided in resource naming.
+That means name like `aws_instance.bastion_instance` is wrong, `aws_instance.bastion` is completely sufficient.
+As best generic and default name, **main** should be used wherever possible, that means `aws_instance.main` is recommended.